+The best fitness watches play a key role in getting many top athletes to optimum fitness.
 It’s not only state-of-the-art-bib wearing footballers that can track their performance data these days.
 No, even the man on the street can analyse his heart rate, calories, speed and much more with the help of fitness tracking watches.

 Here, we’ve analysed some of the best available that will take your training to the next level.

-PS. be sure to check out our other reviews for fitness equipment, including: the best football boots, the best dumbbells, the best weight benches and the best medicine balls you can get online.
+Also, be sure to check out our other reviews for fitness equipment, including: the best football boots, the best dumbbells, the best weight benches and the best medicine balls you can get online.
 With trusted reviews and access to the best deals.

 Fitbit Inspire HR Health & Fitness Tracker